Preserves: Text Syntax

 sympunct = "~" / "!" / "$" / "%" / "^" / "&" / "*" /

-category is Lu, Ll, Lt, Lm, Lo, Mn, Mc, Me, Nd,
+Lu, Ll, Lt, Lm, Lo, Mn, Mc, Me, Nd,

 Nl, No, Pc, Pd, Po, Sc, Sm, Sk, So, or Co>